Mandatory warning stickers on opioid prescription bottles to come

 Health Minister Jane Philpott hopes legislation will "turn the tide on this crisis."

-Some people might argue the problem is already out of control and the stickers are a waste of time, said Jeff Bourne, a former opioid abuser in Carbonear, Newfoundland, where he counsels people addicted to their medication.
+Some people might argue the problem is already out of control, said Jeff Bourne, a former opioid abuser in Carbonear, Newfoundland, where he counsels people addicted to their medication.

 "Some people might say the problem's already out there, so it's probably a waste of time.
 But what about the people that was never introduced to this type of pain medication?
 At least you've got the warning label for them."